-Guided reading sessions will take place on a daily basis for half an hour, at the start of afternoon sessions.
-Within each class, the children are to be grouped according to ability.
-These groups are to take it in turns to complete a round robin of activities throughout the week.
-These activities include:
+Discrete guided reading sessions will also take place on a daily basis for half an hour.
+Within each class, the children are to be grouped according to ability and will either be reading to, or with, a teacher and the rest of the class will be working independently or with support in order to address reading PDs from the NC.